Update August 2023 Data Incident Update Click Here

 white woman rubbing her temples while laying in bed

 A physician referral is required for a sleep study.
 If you suspect you have a sleep disorder, see your primary care physician.
-St. Joseph's Hospital in Highland Sleep Center is an accredited center that provides sleep testing for infants, children and adults.

 Your physician will review your health history for symptoms and risk factors to determine if your health is at risk from common sleep disorders.
-You may also take the surveys such as the Epworth Sleepiness Test.

 Once your physician determines you need a sleep study, you will be scheduled for a home study (with a portable unit) or an overnight stay at the St. Joseph’s Center for Sleep Medicine.
 This decision is based upon your insurance and your physician’s preference.
+If you qualify to have the sleep study at home, you can either pick up the device or have it mailed to you.

 More than 100 different sleep disorders limit quality of life and may increase your risk for serious medical conditions including: heart disease, stroke, high blood pressure, difficulty losing weight, depression, diabetes and weight gain.